SnakeSolid/java-dbunit-generator/README.md

 Both queries will be executed independently.
 Last query will be used as is.
 Result will contain three tables: `table_a`,  `table_b` and  `table_c`.

+## Query Comment

+Every query can contain single-line comments.
+First comment will be used to set query type:

+ - by default query with missing comment will be used as template.
+This behavior can be changed using configuration option `noTableMode`;
+ - if query comment starts with `-` sign -- this query will be ignored.
+This comment can be used to temporarily exclude some queries from result.
+Prefix can be changed using configuration option `skipTablePrefix`;
+ - if query comment is `*` sign -- this query will used as template.
+This value can be changed using configuration option `templateTableName`;

+All other comments will be used in result set as table names.
+All other comments except for first will not be used and can contain any text.

 ## Configuration

 Configuration file example: